avoidwork/abaaso/README.md

 Application states can be triggered by setting abaaso.state.current.

 ### REST
 Hypermedia As The Engine Of Application State (HATEOAS) can be enabled by setting abaaso.state.header to a custom HTTP header, which triggers stateful binding.
 Listeners for all states must be set before the initial URI is retrieved (on "init" is ideal).
-URIs are treated as Objects via String representations.
-This means the HTTP verbs are available as methods, including jsonp()!
+URIs are treated as Objects via String representations, so the HTTP verbs are available as methods, including jsonp()!

 RESTful methods: allows(), permissions() and headers()